nmdarksky/nmdarksky.github.io/recognition/ally.md

 Email [newmexico@darksky.org](mailto:newmexico@darksky.org) to request an application spreadsheet for your specific business.
 We can provide a link to a Google spreadsheet or send an Excel spreadsheet for you to complete and submit.

 A nominal application fee is required to cover chapter expenses for the program, you can choose from:
- - $10 Application Fee: Non-refundable fee to ONLY get the static cling window sticker.
+ - $10 Application Fee: Non-refundable fee to ONLY get the static cling window sticker and a paper certificate
- - $25 Application Fee: Non-refundable fee to get a framed certificate and static cling window sticker.
+ - $25 Application Fee: Non-refundable fee to get a framed certificate and static cling window sticker
- - $50 Application Fee: Non-refundable fee to get a metal sign and static cling window sticker.
+ - $50 Application Fee: Non-refundable fee to get a metal sign and static cling window sticker

 The fee will be paid to the NM chapter through a [DarkSky International link](https://act.darksky.org/newmexicodarksky)